On this page…

-The service provides autism assessment and intervention for children and young people in South Staffordshire
+The service provides autism assessment and intervention for children and young people in South Staffordshire.

-The service provides support to autistic children and young people, and their families up to the age of 19 in most cases, but up to the age of their 25th birthday if the young person has an EHCP (education health and care plan).
-As autism is a spectrum the sort of support or intervention that is suitable will depend on the needs of each young person.
+The CYP Autism Service provides intervention support to children and young people and their families with a diagnosis of autism, up to the age of 19 in most cases, but up to the age of their 25th birthday if the young person has an EHCP (education health and care plan).
+The autism service provides individualised intervention and support.
+We aim to equip young people and their families with strategies to support them to live fulfilled lives.

-Kellee WardKellee Ward
+Kellee Ward

 Role: Team Leader